rust-lang/cargo/src/doc/src/reference/features.md

 ### Feature resolver version 2

-Cargo has a new feature resolver which uses a different algorithm for resolving which features are enabled.
-This can be enabled by specifying the resolver version in `Cargo.toml` like this:
+A different feature resolver can be specified with the `resolver` field in `Cargo.toml`, like this:

 ```toml
 [package]